Scrivener: A Better Word Processor for Writers

 1. Capture More Story Ideas

-Scrivener ResearchFor two years, I've been doing research for a novel.
-Nearly every day I read something interesting pertaining to the story, or get a phrase to write down on a napkin, or see a picture on Pinterest that reminds me of one of my characters.
+Before I bought Scrivener, I'd been doing research for a novel for two years.
+Nearly every day I read something interesting pertaining to the story, finding phrases I wanted to remember, or saw a picture on Pinterest that reminded me of one of my characters.

 In the past, I had a hard time capturing all those ideas into one, organized place.
-I had dozens of Word documents strewn around on my computer with snippets of text.
+I had dozens of Word documents strewn around on my computer with snippets of text or screenshots.
 I had piles of napkins and scraps of paper all over the house.

 Scrivener made all that go away.
-Now I have one document to capture all my ideas in, whether they're pictures, snippets of text, links to articles, or quotes from a novel.
+Now I have one current document to capture all my ideas in, whether they're pictures, snippets of text, links to articles, or quotes from a novel.
+And that document is stored with my manuscript in the Scrivener files, easy to access at any time I'm writing.

 2. Structure Your Book